-Accompanist: The voice/instrumental student's first priority must be to secure an accompanist for his or her weekly lesson time and to plan on working with that accompanist to select a mutually agreeable jury time at the end of the semester.
+Accompanist: One of the voice/instrumental student's first priorities must be to secure an accompanist for his or her weekly lesson time (if desired) and to work with that accompanist to select a mutually agreeable jury time at the end of the semester.
 As the purpose of a jury is to show the student's work for the semester, the importance of working with an accompanist on a regular basis rather than asking a pianist to sight-read music at juries cannot be overstated.
 If it is not possible for the student to work with an accompanist during the semester, it is still the student's responsibility to find an accompanist for his or her jury exam.